drahosp/dotfiles/README.md

-Basic NeoVim dotfiles
+Basic dotfiles for Neovim Tmux and Zsh
 ---

-Very basic dotfiles for playing around with Neovim and Docker.
-The default theme is set up for solarized dark colors with powerline patched fonts.
+My personal dotfiles used with Neovim, Tmux and Zsh on OSX and Linux.

 Install on Mac and Linux
 ---